 I’m going to be humming the Indiana Jones theme all day now.

-(Of course, the interior scenes weren’t filmed inside the Treasury, they were filmed in a studio in England.)
+(The interior scenes weren’t filmed inside the Treasury, but in a studio in England.)

 Indiana Jones isn’t the only film Petra has starred in.
-It’s also been featured as a setting for films including The Mummy Returns, Mortal Kombat, Passion in the Desert, Arabian Nights, Samsara and Sinbad and the Eye of the Tiger.
+It’s also in The Mummy Returns, Mortal Kombat, Passion in the Desert, Arabian Nights, Samsara and Sinbad and the Eye of the Tiger.

 Fun fact: Spielberg became friends with the King and Queen of Jordan while making the movie.
 They came to the set, the king loaned Paramount the four horses used in the scene above and the queen sometimes gave Spielberg a ride to the shooting locations.